raydac/jprol/README.md

 ```

 ## Prolog and Graphics
-JProl GUI editor provides some predicates to draw graphics and save images, as example of Graphics calls you can take a look at Prolog program to draw a Koch snowflake fractal.
+JProl GUI editor module has predicates to work with graphics and even can save images.
+As an example, below you can find a program to draw a Koch snowflake fractal.
 ```Prolog
 kochsnowflake(N,L) :- settitle('Koch snowflake'), brushcolor(white), graphics(300,300), pencolor(red), time((fractal(N,30,80,L,0,X1,Y1), fractal(N,X1,Y1,L,2.0943951024,X2,Y2), fractal(N,X2,Y2,L,4.1887902048,_,_))).